DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 Referees should not be family members, partners or friends.

-You'll provide your referee details when you apply, but they will not be contacted until you accept a place on a course.
-You can then amend your referee details if necessary.
+You'll need to provide your referee details when you apply, but they will not be contacted until you accept a place on a course.

+You can change your referee details once you've accepted a place on a course.
+You might need to alter your referee's contact details if they have changed, or you may wish to change your referee altogether.

-If you’re struggling to choose your referees, [get free one-on-one support from a teacher training adviser](/tta-service).
+If you’re struggling to choose your referees, [get free one-to-one support from a teacher training adviser](/tta-service).

 ## Writing your teacher training personal statement